vukbgit/PHPCraft-architecture/walkthrough.md

   * a composer.json that requires the third part library
 * host the package on [github](https://github.com)
 * add it to [packagist](https://packagist.org)
-* add manually to application composer.json (because thay are still in development state):
+* add manually to application composer.json (because thay are still in development state). __WARNING__: when adding lines to composr.json be careful with commas at the end of the line, use `composer validate`
 * update composer which will take care to load also tha thir part library since it is a dependency:

 With this flow it's possible to integrate third part libraries and eventually change them later on, without too much pain, adding another adapter class that fulfills the same interface and update the dependency injection container (introduced below).
 From now, for (almost) every needed functionality, libraries developed by this logic by me will be used, of course they can substitute by other libraries at will.